 “name”: “Digital Marketing”,

 This is a very brief and rudimentary example of implementing Schema with JSON-LD.
-There is so much detail in the Schema vocabulary that it quickly becomes overwhelming and, be warned, some of the documentation and examples given on the site are incomplete and/or confusing.
+There is so much detail in the Schema vocabulary that it quickly becomes overwhelming.
+Also, be warned that some of the documentation and examples on the site are incomplete and/or confusing.
 It seems that the best way of using it is still being hashed out.
 However, the main pages on the site are definitely worth digesting.

-Another thing to bear in mind when trying to tackle Schema to markup your website is that there are only so many things that have been implemented from it in the search engines.
-So, to begin with it’s probably worth sticking to the examples given in Google’s Search Gallery.
-For further examples and information on the writing JSON-LD markup check out some of the following sites:
+When trying to tackle Schema to markup your website, you should also bear in mind that there are only so many things that have been implemented from it in the search engines.
+So, to begin with, it’s probably worth sticking to the examples given in Google’s Search Gallery.
+For further examples and information on the writing JSON-LD markup, check out some of the following sites:

 “Things, not strings”

 Illustration 1: The fundamental requirements for Semantic Search, courtesy of David Amerland

 Entities in the semantic web are trusted points around which other data revolves.
 An entities address – how to reference and link to it – is its URI. http://www.schema.org is the base URI used for all the vocabulary of Schema.
 Companies and businesses could establish their entity by specifying a URI with a website and including semantic statements to that effect.

 By embracing semantics, the nature of search on the internet has changed from a system that you could easily fool into a larger conversation where authority, trust, reputation and influence are integral to the stability of the node and where it sits in the overall landscape.
 Thus, websites representing businesses and companies must be consistent, useful, reliable, and easy to access.